xenith/django-base-template/README.md

 [playdoh]: https://github.com/mozilla/playdoh

+## Features ##

+By default, this template includes:

+Templating:
+- Jinja2 for templates
+ - jingo to tie Jinja2 into Django
+- Markdown

+Security:
+- django-session-csrf
+- bleach
+- python-bcrypt2 - uses bcrypt for password hashing by default

+Background Tasks:
+- Celery

+Caching:
+- python-memcached

+From Mozilla Playdoh:
+- commonware
+- nuggets

+Admin:
+- Includes django-admin-toolbar for development and production (enabled for superusers)
+ - django-debug-toolbar-user-panel
+ - memcache-debug-panel

+Testing:
+- nose and django-nose
+- pylint, pep8, and coverage

+Any of these options can added or removed as you like after running django-admin.py startproject.

 ## How to use this template to create your project ##

 - Create your virtualenv
 - Install Django 1.4
-- django-admin.py startproject --template https://github.com/xenith/django-base-template/zipball/master --extension py,md yourprojectname
+- django-admin.py startproject --template https://github.com/xenith/django-base-template/zipball/master --extension py,md projectname
+- cd projectname
+- Select your database adapter in requirements/compiled.txt (MySQL or Postgresql)
-- pip install -r projectname/requirements/dev.txt
+- pip install -r requirements/dev.txt

 {% endif %}
 # {{ project_name|title }} Project #